ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### How do I pay?

-You can find details on how to make registration fee and Lecture Phase fee payments on the [Payment page](../about/payment.md).
+You can find details on how to make registration fee and Training Phase fee payments on the [Payment page](../about/payment.md).

 **Please note that the Outreach Phase amount is to be given in cash to a designated Outreach leader**

 ### When are payments due?

-#### Lecture Phase
+#### Training Phase

 - After acceptance: ¥100,000 deposit (per person) is due.
-- 10 days before Start Date: Remaining balance for the DTS’s Lecture Phase is due (27 September 2024).
+- 10 days before Start Date: Remaining balance is due.

 #### Outreach Phase

-- 28 days after Start Date: ¥150,000 deposit (per person) is due (4 November 2024).
+- 28 days after Start Date: ¥100,000 deposit (per person) is due.
-- 56 days after Start Date: Remaining amount is due (2 December 2024).
+- 56 days after Start Date: Remaining balance is due.

 ### What is the refund policy?

-#### Lecture Phase
+#### Training Phase

 - Before Arrival Day: 100%
 - Leave on or before the 2nd Sunday of the school: 85%